lakshyasharma14/findyourtrip-old/README.md

 * run: pscale auth login
 * run: pscale connect fyt
 * This will start a proxy server on 127.0.0.1:3306

 For details [https://docs.planetscale.com/tutorials/connect-any-application](here)

-In the project directory, you can run:
+To start the app, you can run:

 ### `npm run dev`